 In this series I am talking about how I crochet to earn extra income without running an actual business.
 In Part One, I talked about the differences between running your own crochet business vs. working for a paycheck, I shared the story about how I found my teaching job, and I also touched briefly on some crochet certifications you can take if you want to expand your teaching skills.
 If you missed this post I highly recommend you start with it before reading on!

-So in this post I promised to talk about planning courses, writing course descriptions, and also to share some handouts that I use in one of my courses.
+So in this post I promised to talk about planning a crochet class, writing course descriptions, and also to share some handouts that I use in one of my courses.
 I will do all those things, as well as share some comments from some of you who contacted me with your teaching advice!

-I want to start this article with a disclaimer like I did last time.
-I am writing from my own personal experience.
+As I mentioned in my previous article, I am writing from my own personal experience.
 There are MANY ways to make money with crochet, and there are MANY different ways to teach.
 This is what I do, and this is what works for me.
 I will be completely honest about my successes and failures (because of course, I have had both) and I hope that you find a way to apply this information in your own way if you so choose to try teaching crochet.

 As I mentioned in Part One, my teaching job came on quickly, and the very first thing I was asked to do was to write course descriptions for the classes I wanted to offer.
 That meant I had to know what I wanted to teach...
 Uh oh...
 I didn't think ANY of this through.